basho-labs/little_riak_book/en/04-operators.md

 ## How Riak is Built

-It's difficult to label Riak a single project.
+It's difficult to label Riak as a single project.
 It's probably more correct to think of Riak as the center of gravity for a whole system of projects.
 As we've covered before, Riak is built on Erlang, but that's not the whole story.
 It's more correct to say Riak is fundamentally Erlang, with some pluggable native C code components